Daniel-KM/Omeka-S-module-Access/README.md

 medias only when there are multiple medias with various status or date of embargo.

-A setting allows to indicate what to do when an embargo ends: keep status level or set it free, keep dates or set them null.
+Two settings control what happens when an embargo ends:

+- What to do with the access level:
+  - `free`: Set access level to "free"
+  - `under`: Set access level to the level under ("free" for reserved, "reserved" for protected/forbidden)
+  - `keep`: Keep the current access level
+- What to do with the embargo dates:
+  - `clear`: Remove the embargo dates
+  - `keep`: Keep the embargo dates

 A job is run automatically once a day to update access status and embargo.